Felipe-Bravo/BIP-NatureConservation_AI/Step-by-step_lab-instructions.md

 If you don't have the requested files, you can download it from here: https://uvaes-my.sharepoint.com/:f:/g/personal/felipe_bravo_uva_es/EoXqa5_mnn9Ok5ul_oMtaBgBtK-dSODS3MkZFN-J8gWKmA?e=PZikj3

-**OPTIONAL (to use GEE only)** If you use Google Earth Engine (instead Earth Explorer) you should convert the UTM coordinates to geographic coordinates by doing the following:
-Transform the X, Y coordinates from the original dataset to global latitude and longitude coordinates (We'll do in QGIS).
-Follow the instructions (ands see https://gis.stackexchange.com/questions/64535/converting-x-y-coordinates-to-longitude-latitude-using-qgis for details):

-0) Localize your data csv file in your computer and open QGIS (previously installed)
-1) Import it (plots_IFN3_Palencia.csv) by Layer (instruction in the top bar in QGIS) -> Add delimited text layer.
-The next dialogue should be fairly self explanatory.
-After clicking OK from this dialogue you will be asked for the coordinate system of your input coordinates.
-You can work through the list or use the Filter box to help find the right projection.
-2) Once it's imported right click on the layer in the Layers panel, and choose "Export" and then 'Save features as".
-3) Save it as a shapefile, and change "Layer CRS" to "Selected CRS", then browse the projections (click on the globe) to find "WGS84 geographiques (dms).
-Select to add it to the map and click ok.
-You must indicate a new file name
-4) Once your new shapefile is created, right click on it the layer's dialogue and "Open Attribute Table".
-Toggle editing (ctrl-E) and open the calculator (ctrl-I).
-Select "create a new field", call it "longitude", chang the output field type to "Decimal number (real)" and precision to "6" and make the expression "$X", repeat to created the field "latitude" with the expression "$Y".
-You should now have latitude and longitude in your attribute table.

-Optional:
-5) If you want it in a spreadsheet a quick solution is to click on the invert selection icon (Ctrl-R) and then copy to clipboard (Ctrl-C).
-You can then paste it directly into a spreadsheet.

 ### Extract base information to compute remote sensing metrics

 Open QGIS and follow this instructions: